eflautt/ga-data-science/lessons/lesson-10/readme.md

 <a href='#ind-practice-projects'></a>
 ## Independent Practice: Project Practice

-Using models built from the Titanic problem earlier in class, work through the same problems.
+Using models built from the flight data problem earlier in class, work through the same problems.
 Your data and models should already be accessible.
 Your goals:

-1. You should have at least three visuals that clearly explain the relationship of variables you've used against the predictive survival value.
+1. There are _many_ ways to manipulate this data set.
+Consider what is a proper "categorical" variable, and keep _only_ what is significant.
+You will easily have 20+ variables.
+Aim to have at least three visuals that clearly explain the relationship of variables you've used against the predictive survival value.
 2. Generate the AUC or precision-recall curve (based on which you think makes more sense), and have a statement that defines, compared to a baseline, how your model performs, and its caveats.
 For example: "My model on average performs at x rate, but the features under-perform and explain less of the data at these thresholds."

 Consider this as practice to approaching your own project, as the steps to presentation should be relatively similar.